 In addition to having some or all of these card perks, it’s important to remember that many Capital One credit cards also give rewards.
 Rewards aren’t generally considered card benefits, but having a credit card that earns great rewards can be a big asset to cardholders.
 As long as you use your card responsibly and maximize the various benefits that Capital One offers, you should come out well ahead of any annual fees that Capital One cards may charge.

 You can check your Capital One Platinum application status by calling (800) 903-9177.
-When prompted, say "check the status of an application," then enter your Social Security number to get an application status update.
+Then, follow the prompts and enter your Social Security number to get an application status update.
 Otherwise, you can just wait for Capital One to mail a decision within 7 to 10 business days from the application submission date.
 Capital One does not allow applicants to check their application status online.… read full answer

 There is no Capital One member fee because you don’t have to pay just to be a customer.
 And there are no member dues or anything like that because Capital One is a bank, not a cooperative like a credit union.
 But there are member fees for some capital one credit cards ranging from $0 to $95.… read full answer